SamsungLabs/awesomeyaml/README.md

 ## Introduction

-Yamlfig was originally developed to make it easier to work with multiple configuration files, therefore it shines especially when configuration has a modular nature -- i.e., different parts of the system can be configured independently from each other, but at the same time might introduce requirements for each other, etc.
+Awesomeyaml was originally developed to make it easier to work with multiple configuration files, therefore it shines especially when configuration has a modular nature -- i.e., different parts of the system can be configured independently from each other, but at the same time might introduce requirements for each other, etc.
 A prominent example of such a system could be a machine learning project which supports multiple models, datasets and optimization techniques.
 Usually, each of these elements can be configured independently from the rest, e.g., the dataset configuration can include parameters for a common preprocessing done for this dataset regardless of what model is used.
 Analogically, the model configuration can also be done mostly independently from the dataset in use, however, it does contain some parameters which are strictly determined by the dataset - e.g., for an image classification network that would be a number of classes for the last layer.